 Check an issue with your water

 Find out what to do if your tap water is discoloured or has low pressure.
-You can also check advisories or report a water issue to the city.
+If the problem continues, report it to the city.

 On this page: